-1. INTRODUCTION
+1. Introduction

-The q-boson model constitutes a one-dimensional exactly solvable particle system in Fock space [BIK] based on the q-oscillator algebra [KS, Ch.
+The q-boson model constitutes a one-dimensional exactly solvable particle system in Fock space [1] based on the q-oscillator algebra [7, Ch.
 5].
-In the case of periodic boundary conditions (i.e. with particles hopping on the finite lattice \mathbb{Z}m), the integrability, the spectrum, and the eigenfunctions of the Hamiltonian were analyzed by means of the algebraic Bethe Ansatz method [BIK].
-Remarkably, these eigenfunctions turn out to be Hall-Littlewood functions [T, K] (cf. also [J] for an alternative construction of Hall-Littlewood functions in Fock space based on deformed vertex operator algebras, with applications in the study of KP τ functions arising from generating functions of weighted plane partitions [FW]).
-With the aid of explicit expressions for the commuting quantum integrals arising from an infinite-dimensional solution of the Yang-Baxter equation, it was very recently demonstrated [K] that the eigenvalue problem for the q-boson system on \mathbb{Z}m is in fact equivalent to that of an integrable discretization [D] of the celebrated delta Bose gas on the circle [LL].
+In the case of periodic boundary conditions (i.e. with particles hopping on the finite lattice \mathbb{Z}m), the integrability, the spectrum, and the eigenfunctions of the Hamiltonian were studied by means of the algebraic Bethe Ansatz method [1].
+Remarkably, these eigenfunctions turn out to be Hall-Littlewood functions at discrete spectral values [16] (cf. also Ref.
+[6] for an alternative construction of Hall-Littlewood functions in Fock space based on deformed vertex operator algebras, with applications in the study of KP τ -functions arising from